-- Community consultation – examples of how schools allocate funds to achieve improved student outcomes through stronger community engagement and consultation
+- Schools resource snapshot: examples of how schools allocate funds to achieve improved student outcomes through stronger community engagement and consultation

-- Opening the school gate: Engaging migrant and refugee families (PDF 2.6MB) – provides teachers and school staff with a range of strategies to support migrant and refugee parents / carers to fully participate in school life.
+- Opening the school gate: Engaging migrant and refugee families (PDF 2.6MB), Opening the digital school gate and the Opening the school gate online resource provide teachers and school staff with a range of strategies to support migrant and refugee parents/carers to fully participate in school life

-Family-School Partnerships are an effective way to support and empower positive parent engagement, and bring together family and community resources to enrich student learning and wellbeing.
+Family-School Partnerships are an effective way to support and empower positive parent engagement and bring together family and community resources to enrich student learning and wellbeing.
 The Family School Partnerships Framework was developed to promote and guide partnership building.
-A School Assessment Tool – Reflection Matrix is available to help schools identify areas of strength and focus areas for further work.
+A School Assessment Tool Reflection Matrix is available to help schools identify areas of strength and focus areas for further development.

 The Family School Partnerships Framework identifies seven dimensions for effective family and community engagement.
-The following digital clips focus on strategies implemented at Prairiewood High School, Holroyd High School, Liverpool Public School, Islington Public School and Chester Hill Public School to strengthen the engagement of families from culturally diverse backgrounds across the dimensions.
+The following digital clips focus on strategies implemented at various schools to strengthen the engagement of families from culturally diverse backgrounds across the dimensions.